sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/sourcegraph_ngrok.md

 # Run a local Sourcegraph instance behind ngrok

-Sometimes it's useful to have the Sourcegraph instance you're running on your local machine be reachable over the internet.
+Sometimes it's useful to have the Sourcegraph instance you're running on your local machine to be reachable over the internet.
 If you're testing webhooks, for example, where a code host needs to be able to send requests to your instances.

 One way to do that is to use [ngrok](https://ngrok.io/), a reverse proxy that